-Is there a charge for purchasing tickets in a foreign currency?
+Is there a charge for purchasing tickets in foreign currency?

-How are ticket purchases made in a foreign currency refunded?
+How are ticket purchases made in foreign currency refunded?

 The refund amount that you receive for a ticket purchased in a foreign currency may be more or less than the original amount that you paid.

 Example: You have a USD-issued credit card and purchase a ticket that is sold in Euros (EUR).
 The ticket costs €9 EUR and the exchange rate at the time of purchase is $1.00 USD = €0.90 EUR.
 At this current exchange rate, your credit card statement will show the cost of the ticket as $10 USD*.
 If you request a refund, the refund will be sent to your credit card in the ticket’s original currency and amount at purchase, in this case, €9.00 EUR.
 However, if the exchange rate at the time of refund is different than the exchange rate at the time of purchase, which was $1.00 USD = €0.90 EUR, your credit card statement will most likely show a refund in an amount that is more or less than $10.00 USD.
 For example, if the exchange rate at the time of refund was $1.00 USD = €0.85 EUR, your credit card statement would show a refund of $10.58 USD.